adzap/ar_mailer/README.txt

 This can be useful when using plugins like ExceptionNotification.
 Where it might be foolish to tie the sending of the email alert to the database when the database might be causing the exception being raised.
-In this instance you could override ExceptionNofitier delivery method to be smtp or set each the other mailer classes to use ARMailer.
+In this instance you could override ExceptionNofitier delivery method to be smtp or set the other mailer classes to use ARMailer explicitly.

-Run ar_sendmail:
+Then to run it:

   $ ar_sendmail